 The Secondary Education B.S.Ed.
-Certification Track program is designed for students who are seeking initial teacher certification.
+Certification Track program is designed for students who are seeking initial teacher certification in grades 6-12.

 Georgia Southern’s bachelor’s degree in secondary education will not only teach you the skills you’ll need to manage a classroom, plan a curriculum and engage your student, it will also give you practical hands-on training in area middle and high schools, where you can learn to apply your skills first hand and get career-ready before graduation.

-Successful graduation from our secondary education program will lead to an initial certification in secondary education (grades 6-12).
-Upon successful completion of the program which includes the state required edTPA digital portfolio assessment and passing the Secondary Education GACE exam, you will qualify for Georgia’s secondary teacher induction certification at the T-4 level.
+Upon successful completion of all program requirements and passing the Secondary Education GACE exam, you will qualify for Georgia’s secondary teacher Induction certification at the T-4 level.

 The College of Education anticipates that graduates of the BSED Secondary Education Certification programs will seek state licenses or certifications.

 The programs listed above lead to a Georgia Certificate.
 Click here for more information from the Georgia Professional Standards Commission.
 The College of Education has not determined where its programs will qualify a graduate to take the required exams in other states or territories.
 Click here to check the requirements of your state or territory.